-Lieutenant Colonel William George Malone stands outside his bivouac on Walker's Ridge.
-Malone, a Stratford farmer and lawyer, was the commander of the Wellington Infantry Regiment at Gallipoli.
+Lieutenant-Colonel William Malone (1859-1915) outside his bivouac on Walker's Ridge.
+Malone, a Stratford farmer and lawyer, commanded the Wellington Battalion at Gallipoli.

 The Wellington Battalion landed at Anzac Cove on 25-26 April 1915.
 Malone soon began to impose order, transforming weak defensive positions along the Anzac perimeter into strong garrisons.
 Between June and August, he helped consolidate critical positions at Courtney’s Post and Quinn’s Post, where a small advance by the Ottomans would have threatened the entire line.

 Malone’s diary entries record his growing disenchantment with his superiors and the conduct of the campaign.
 His demands on behalf of his men brought him into conflict with the New Zealand Infantry Brigade’s commander, Colonel Francis Johnston.